tulasidamarla/Java_11/README.md

 	Object[] threads = stream.toArray();

 But that is unsatisfactory.
-The user wants an array of buttons, not objects.
+The user wants an array of threads, not objects.
 The stream library solves that problem with constructor references.

 	Thread[] buttons = stream.toArray(Thread[]::new);